Making sense of it all

 |deliver nutrients past an incompetent digestive system|

 |are capable of digesting food in an acid medium, whereas animal enzymes cannot|

 |completely digest food not allowing waste products to accumulate in the blood creating circulating immune complexes and disease.|

-When we can completely digest food and deliver the nutrients to the body, the body heals itself.
+When we completely digest food and deliver the nutrients, the body heals itself.
 Just because we eat organically grown food or take herbs and nutritional supplements does not guarantee us health.
 If we cannot digest our food, we cannot benefit from what we ingest, whether it is nutritious or not.

 Portions of this information were obtained from Dr. Howard F. Loomis’ book, “Enzymes: The Key to Health”.